Frankie Bridge: Early life

-Bridge was born in Upminster, Essex, on 14 January 1989.
+Bridge was born in Upminster, Greater London, on 14 January 1989.
 According to Bridge, her parents are very "sporty" and she would hate Sundays due to them making her do sport, therefore Bridge began taking dance lessons from the age of three at her local Community centre.
 Bridge auditioned for Colins Performing Arts, a drama school in Romford, and sang a song from Joseph and the Amazing Technicolor Dreamcoat, which she practised daily with the school choir.
 She was successful in receiving a place at the school.
 Bridge was inspired to audition for the school after seeing future bandmate, Rochelle Humes perform at the opening evening.
-Bridge began auditioning for roles in television shows and adverts when she was just nine years old, and although she did well and often making the final, she didn't receive any parts she auditioned for and began questioning whether or not she was good enough, and therefore began taking an extra two private acting lessons a week.
-She has a sister.
+Bridge began auditioning for roles in television shows and adverts when she was nine years old, and although she did well and often made the final selections, she did not receive any parts she auditioned for and began questioning whether or not she was good enough, and therefore began taking an extra two private acting lessons a week.

 In her early teens she won a contest for her performance of "Macavity" from the musical, Cats and her mother taught her the song, choreographed the routine and made her outfit.
-In The Saturdays' book The Saturdays: Our Story, Bridge revealed she was very poor at Mathematics in school and her school report revealed she was well behaved as a child and would only receive detention for forgetting homework.
+In the book The Saturdays: Our Story, Bridge said she was "very poor" at mathematics in school and her school report revealed she was well behaved as a child and would only receive detention for forgetting homework.

 Bridge previously worked in a bar in her local town during the week and had a Saturday job as a sales assistant at an AllSaints concession in House of Fraser, Lakeside Shopping Centre, Essex.
 From a young age Bridge suffered from severe depression.
 Bridge studied dance in her after-school hours. and enrolled at a stage school near Romford to study musical arts.
-Her grandmother would call her 'Sunshine and Showers' because of her very upbeat personality when she is happy and very down personality when she is sad.
+Her grandmother would call her "Sunshine and Showers" because of her very upbeat personality when she is happy and very down personality when she is sad.
 Following the death of her grandmother, Bridge got the words tattooed onto the bottom of her neck.